klkblake/mm/PROTOCOL.md

 belongs to.
 The chunk field indicated which chunk this data is for.
 The length field is the length of the data field, not the whole message.
 The length should have one added to it to get the actual length of the data field.

-If the top bit of the part field is set, then this is an ACK for the specified chunk, indicating that the data has been received and written to disk.

 If the message id is zero and the part field is all ones (except for the top bit), then this is the user's photo.